zack-bitcoin/amoveo/docs/design/transaction_types.md

 # channel_timeout

 If you did a channel_solo_close, and then waited the delay number of blocks after the final channel_slash, now you can do this transaction to close the channel.

-# channel_recycle

-If a channel has no money in it, then anyone can use this transaction to delete the channel.
-The maker of this transaction gets a reward which is smaller than the cost of making the channel.

 # oracle_new